 Students can post work (writing, videos, links) that they want to share with me, the whole class, or their group members.
-This is especially great for collaborative group projects when students might have writing on all of their iPads and then they need to bring it together on one device.
+This is especially great for collaborative group projects when students might have writing assignments on all of their iPads and then they need to bring it together on one device.

 3. Peer Editing for Writing

 Students post their writing in the writing group, other students leave comments to help them revise their work.